-Figure 1: Exposure-Response curves of different strata
+Figure 1: Exposure-Response curves for the relationship between daily PM2.5 exposure and relative risk of daily mortality of different strata

 1a: Exposure-response relationship for those under the age of 40 for the complete exposure range (left) and days under the median exposure of 91.1 µg/m3 (right).

-1b: By season of death for complete exposure range (From top left to bottom middle: Winter, Spring, Summer, Monsoon, Autumn).
+1b: : Exposure-response relationship by season of death for complete exposure range (From top left to bottom middle: Winter, Spring, Summer, Monsoon, Autumn).